CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 profile picture of Christin Perry

-If you’ve been trying to conceive, the two-week wait before taking a pregnancy test can be absolutely nerve-wracking.
-And the couple of minutes before the results?
-Almost unbearable.
-So when it comes back with (drumroll)…a faint line, it can be pretty darn confusing.
-You’re left wondering: Is there a line?
-If held up to the light just right, is there something there?
-Does a very faint line on a pregnancy test really count as being pregnant?
+If you’ve been trying to conceive, you know that waiting for that positive pregnancy test can be absolutely nerve-wracking.
+Those last couple of minutes before the results?
+Almost unbearable!
+So when it comes back with (drumroll) a faint line, it can be pretty darn confusing.
+You’re left wondering: Exactly what does a faint line on a pregnancy test mean?
+And is that even a line?!

 Fortunately, you don’t need to stay stuck in limbo.
 You’re not alone, and experts have explanations as to why a faint line on a pregnancy test might happen, how to interpret it and how to avoid it in the future.

-At-home pregnancy tests read “positive” when it detects hCG (human chorionic gonadotropin), the pregnancy hormone that shows up only after the embryo implants in your uterus.
-So, in the overwhelming majority of cases, even a whisper of a faint second line on a pregnancy test means (hooray!) you’re pregnant.
+At-home pregnancy tests show positive results when they detect hCG (human chorionic gonadotropin), the pregnancy hormone, says Brindha Bavan, MD, an ob-gyn and reproductive endocrinology and infertility physician at Stanford Medicine Fertility and Reproductive Health.
+So, in most cases, even a whisper of a faint second line on a pregnancy test means you’re pregnant.
+(Hooray!)
 In rare circumstances, though, that may not be so, and the reasons behind the true results can vary.
 Here’s what could cause a faint line on a pregnancy test—and what you can do about it.

 It’s very early in your pregnancy